 As soon as these pieces of information are obtained an ambulance response will be sent to the patient’s location.
 At this point the telephone advisor will say:

 “I’m organising help for you now, stay on the line and I’ll tell you exactly what to do next.
 The next questions I ask will not delay any help.”

 The call-handler will then ask you a series of carefully structured questions to determine the exact nature of the problem and will enter this information onto a computer.
 Please answer these questions as best you can.

 - are you with the patient now?

 - how many people are hurt/sick?

 - the patient's age? (if you do not know give an estimate)

 Computer software then uses this information to determine the priority of the call which is then categorised.

-Depending on the nature of the call, the call taker will either tell you about the assistance that will be provided and end the call, or stay on the line to offer practical help and advice where necessary.
+Depending on the nature of the call, the call-handler will either tell you about the assistance that will be provided and end the call, or stay on the line to offer practical help and advice where necessary.
 This may be instructions on how to perform mouth-to-mouth resuscitation, cardio-pulmonary resuscitation (CPR), or other lifesaving techniques.